Documentation

 Choose the JIT compiler backend based on your Python version and requirements.

-export EPOCHLY_JIT_BACKEND=native
+export EPOCHLY_JIT_ENABLED=true

-export EPOCHLY_JIT_BACKEND=pyston
+export EPOCHLY_LEVEL=2

 Backend Comparison